felleslosninger/eu-eidas-proxy/README.md

 * eIDAS-Node Installation and Configuration Guide v2.7.1.pdf

-### Run eidas-generic-proxy as docker-compose on your machine for local testing
+### Run eidas-proxy as docker-compose on your machine for local testing

 Add the following to your /etc/hosts file:
 ```
 # eIDAS local dev
-127.0.0.1 eu-eidas-proxy
-127.0.0.1 eidas-generic-proxy
+127.0.0.1 eidas-proxy
 ```

 Start docker containers: